sidx8/validator_regex/README.md

 - Email validation: Checks whether a given string matches the standard format for an email address.
 - URL validation: Determines whether a given string is a well-formed URL.
 - IP Address validation: Validates that a string is a correctly formatted IP address, supporting both IPv4 and IPv6 formats.
+- Digits validation: Checks whether a string only contains digits, optionally validating decimals and fractions.
+- Alphanumeric validation: Checks whether a string only contains alphanumeric characters, optionally including spaces.
+- Password strength validation: Validates the strength of a password, ensuring it contains a mix of characters and is of sufficient length.
+- Credit Card validation: Checks whether a given string matches the format for a credit card number.

 ## Getting started